iotserver24/codex/website/docs/faq.md

 A: No, unless you specifically choose to use a cloud AI model.
 All local operations are completely private.

 **Q: What data is collected?**
-A: VibeStack Codex has minimal telemetry that can be disabled.
+A: CodeX has minimal telemetry that can be disabled.
 No code or chat content is ever transmitted.

 **Q: Is it safe to use with proprietary code?**
 A: Yes, your code stays local unless you explicitly use cloud AI models.
 Even then, only the content you choose to send is transmitted.